acmccs/cfp/faq.md

 2017 submissions.
 Our intent is to make the answers public so it is clear what they are to any submitter, as well as to reviewers.

+## Extensions

+E1. _Can I have an extension?_

+> No.

+E2. _My fingers are broken from rescuing a suffering dog from a building that collapsed in a local earthquake, so I'm not able to finish my paper before the deadline.
+Can I please have an extension?_

+> Sorry, but no. We hope you recover soon and appreciate you saving the poodle, but for a conference like this, there is no fair way to grant extensions to anyone, no matter how dire your circumstances are or how deserving of one you might be.

 ## Conflicts of Interest

 C1. _My paper describes some security flaws in products by BigCo, Inc. Should I mark PC members from BigCo as conflicts?_